GateNLP/python-gatenlp/docs/gateworker.md

-  --noauth             Do not use auth token --gatehome GATEHOME  Location of GATE (environment variable GATE_HOME) --platform PLATFORM  OS/Platform: windows or linux (autodetect) --log_actions        If slave actions should be logged --keep               Prevent shutting down the slave
+  --noauth             Do not use auth token --gatehome GATEHOME  Location of GATE (environment variable GATE_HOME) --platform PLATFORM  OS/Platform: windows or linux (autodetect) --log_actions        If worker actions should be logged --keep               Prevent shutting down the worker
 ```

-For example to start a gate slave as with the PythonSlaveLr above, but this time re-using the exact same
+For example to start a gate worker as with the PythonWorkerLr above, but this time re-using the exact same
 auth token and switching on logging of the actions:

 ```
-gatenlp-gate-slave --auth 841e634a-d1f0-4768-b763-a7738ddee003 --log_actions
+gatenlp-gate-worker --auth 841e634a-d1f0-4768-b763-a7738ddee003 --log_actions
 ```

 Again the Python program can connect to the server as before: